-So in the meantime, here is a short post, and while Church Films is about financing and marketing your microbudget films, or rather giving you the step-by-step guides that you need to finance and market your microbudget films, this is a productivity hack that we all need as filmmakers.
+Here is a short post, and while this site is about quoting, landing, and leading 4 and 5-figure shoots, this is a productivity hack that we all need as filmmakers.

 I've mentioned this technique before and I think it's worth repeating.

 Pomodoro is a productivity technique that you can use to save time, save your arms and hands from fatigue or worse, chronic pain, and it is essential for video editing.
 The Pomodoro technique, that is…

 It’s worth repeating: this Pomodoro technique is essential for video editing.